extsys/reckoning.dev-V1/content/posts/2019-04-20-track-dl-experiments.md

 thumbnail: '../thumbnails/comet.png'
 ---

-> **TL;DR**: [Comet.ml][comet] is a good step towards management of deep learning experiments.
-However, I can NOT recommend it for regular use at the moment.
-Especially, features regarding comparison of experiments simply suck and are extremely unreliable!
+<div class='tldr'><strong>TL;DR</strong><br/>Comet.ml is a great step towards management of deep
+learning experiments.
+The look and feel is quite ahead of the competition.
+I recommend it highly for small projects.
+I would wait for it to be more stable and feature rich to use it on larger projects.</div>

+<div class='update'><strong>UPDATE</strong><br/>Recently, I was contacted by
+Gideon Mendels, CEO of comet.ml regarding the issues that I reported on this post.
+He notified me that some of the issues that I had faced was due to some temporary issue that they were facing.
+I have verified that and updated my review below.</div>

 Managing multiple research experiments at a time can be overwhelming.
 The same applies to deep learning research as well.
 Beyond the usual challenges in software development, machine learning